-‘RHOA’: Phaedra Parks Says She Doesn’t Have Time For Gossip – Will She Be Back For Season 10?
+‘RHOA’: Phaedra Parks Says She Doesn’t Have Time For Gossip, Will She Be Back For Season 10?

 “It’s funny to think that I have any additional time to be caught up in gossip.
 I have several jobs, as we know, and I have two small children.
 But I think everyone always has to blame someone.”

-As Inquisitr revealed last month, Phaedra reportedly blamed an unnamed crew member as being the actual source of the rumor.
+As the Inquisitr revealed last month, Phaedra reportedly blamed an unnamed crew member as the actual source of the rumor.
 Several outlets later identified the person as former producer Carlos King, although that has not been confirmed.

-While most fans would expect for Phaedra to refute being the source of such a viscous rumor or explain why she might have shared the salacious scoop, the Georgia peach went into spin mode, opting to speak about her character and charity work.
+While most fans would expect for Phaedra to refute being the source of such a vicious rumor or explain why she might have shared the salacious scoop, the Georgia peach went into spin mode, opting to speak about her character and charity work.

 “Sometimes, if people don’t have anything concrete, they just attack your character.
 But my character speaks for itself.
 Anyone who knows me knows I’m very gracious, I’m very helpful.
 And a lot of the things I do for people, you never see it on camera.
 Because that is not my intention to get praise for it.
 My intention is to be a vessel and be used for the purpose of empowering people.”